The current situation

-At the same time, operators believe that the demand for more bandwidth - spurred mostly by OTT services - requires them to invest more in the basic infrastructure.
-They argue that since OTT service providers are the ones benefiting the most from the improved infrastructure, a multi-tiered network policy model requiring providers to contribute financially would guarantee the required quality of service for OTT consumers.
-Once again, such cases demonstrate how traffic management is used for economic rather than technical reasons.
+Operators also argue that the demand for more bandwidth - spurred mostly by OTT services - require them to invest more in the basic infrastructure.
+In their view, since OTT service providers are the ones benefiting the most from the improved infrastructure, a multi-tiered network policy model requiring providers to contribute financially would guarantee the required quality of service for OTT consumers.

-In an attempt to increase revenues, the industry has designed new business models or arrangements.
+In an attempt to increase revenues, the industry has designed new business models.

-Zero-rating services, offered to customers by mobile telecom providers, allow unlimited (free) use of specific applications or Internet services.
-In some cases, access to such applications or services does not count towards a subscriber’s data threshold, while in other arrangements, users are allowed access even without a data plan.
+Zero-rating services, offered to customers by mobile telecom providers, allow unlimited (free) use of specific applications or services.
+In some cases, access to such services does not count towards a subscriber’s data threshold, while in other arrangements, users are allowed access even without a data plan.

 Debates on zero-rating have become more intensive following the introduction of the Free Basics service in 2014.
 Offered by Facebook in several developing and less developed countries; the service allow users of mobile communications to access applications such as Wikipedia and AccuWeather (in addition to Facebook) without incurring data charges.
 These debates have led to the service being suspended in some of the countries where it had been previously introduced (India and Egypt).
 This map shows the current situation of Free Basics around the world: where the service was introduced and how countries are reacting to it.

 Besides zero-rating services, telecoms also refer to ‘specialised services’ – such as HD video streaming that require higher bandwidths, or future e-health solutions – that may need to be offered and would require high quality and therefore special treatments.